By DIEGO JESUS BARTESAGHI MENA

 There will be live music on the Porchista Porch at 149 Forest St. — where friends have been writing and singing songs together for more than a decade, coming together as a band that has also played several venues and house concerts in town.
 Joe Alloco, John Cozz, Joe Galuppo and others will play on the porch from noon to 3 p.m.
 Several pop-up performances will be available in different venues across town.

 Montclair Make Music Day performers will also acknowledge June 19 as Juneteenth in their performances.

-At Rand Park Tennis Courts on North Fullerton Avenue, will be “Get Rad with Dad.”
-From 9 a.m. to noon will be free skate lessons as well as contests for skaters and their parents, contests for the best dad jokes, and relay races.
-Live music will begin at 11 a.m. with DJ sets, and performers including The You and Eyes, and Your Mystery Guest.
+Also on Sunday, at the Rand Park tennis courts on North Fullerton Avenue, there will be “Get Rad With Dad.”
+From 9 a.m. to noon there will be free skate lessons as well as contests for skaters and their parents, contests for the best dad jokes and relay races.
+Live music will begin at 11 a.m. with DJ sets and performers including The You and Eyes, and Your Mystery Guest.

 Live performances will happen all over town, including the Montclair Pop Up Band at Edgemont Park.

 On Sunday, there will be a window serenade for residents at South End Gardens, 340 Orange Road, by father and son duo Josh and Houston Herman at 2:30 p.m.
 And there will be the “CoMMMunity” (the three Ms stand for Make Music Montclair) sing-along at Watchung Plaza from 5 to 6 p.m.
 The Bloomingfields and the TNT Rambles will be performing.

 “We’re going to have little parades, and we’re all going to get together at Watchung Plaza and do three songs together,” Pason said.
 “Everybody can sing songs that everyone knows.
 And I’m hoping it makes people feel the community and feel a little better.”